-In Colorless Dreamer, you can definitely tell that this is Sakisaka’s art style, since some of the characters in this one-shot look somewhat similar to characters that appear in Strobe Edge.
-While this one-shot may feature a shojo love story, it does feature slightly older characters than you normally associate with shojo.
-The story says that Rena is 19, so I assume Haruka is 19 as well, or perhaps in his early 20s.
-This particular story definitely works as a one-shot; there’s no way this story could have worked for an entire manga series.
-It’s a decent one-shot, and should be enjoyable to readers who have already come to like the Strobe Edge series.
+In Colorless Dreamer, you can definitely tell that this is Sakisaka’s art style, since some of the characters in this one shot look somewhat similar to characters that appear in Strobe Edge.
+While this one shot may feature a shojo love story, it does feature slightly older characters than you normally associate with shojo.
+The story says that Rena is 19, so I assume Haruka is 19 as well, or perhaps in his early 20’s.
+This particular story definitely works as a one shot, because there’s no way this story could have worked for an entire manga series.
+It’s a decent one shot, and should be enjoyable to readers who have already come to like the Strobe Edge series.

 Additional posts about Strobe Edge: